kernja/rectangle-bin-packer-core/README.md

         * Work TBD.
 Currently nothing.
     * `RectBinPacker.Tests.Unit`
         * Unit tests for the entire project.
 Currently has proof-of-concept tests for `RectBinPacker.Validators`

+## Sample Assets

+The repo includes six sample pictures that can be utilized for test data.

 ## Libraries and Frameworks